 Although you could argue that statistics is a branch of mathematics (which we include separately), this degree is unique in how they train and what they do.
 Statisticians not only crunch numbers, they also collect data and analyze results to solve actual problems.

 It might sound like this degree belongs with typical engineering, but a systems engineering education focuses on creating and managing complex processes and services, as opposed to designing physical structures.
 It’s a type of business degree that allows you to leverage systems and organization for the best results.

 One of common careers for systems engineering majors is a logistician.
 This person deals with supply chains and the management of a product’s lifecycle, from manufacturing to final delivery.
-These professionals earn an average of $73,870 a year, but their expected job growth is only 2%.
+These professionals earn an average of $74,170 a year, but their expected job growth is only 2%.
 Business and operation specialists, however, should see a 7% growth.

 If you want to know more about computers than where to find the “shift” key, then a degree in Information Technologies may be perfect for you.
 You can find many different careers with this degree, including web application development, IT management, and software developer.

 Web development is a lucrative career that generally requires only a bachelor’s degree, or even an associate’s in some cases.
-These professionals have an average pay of $63,490, but the bottom 10% earns around $33,000.
-Advancement and experience is key in this profession.
-The BLS says that computer occupations like information technologies are expected to grow by 12%.
+These professionals have an average pay of $82,860.
+Advancement and experience is key in this profession, and the BLS says that computer occupations like information technologies are expected to grow by 12%.